bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-The client then makes a call to the "as_uri" as described in
+The RC then makes a call to the "as_uri" as described in
 {{request}}, with the value of "resource" as one of the members of a "resources" array {{request-resource-single}}.
-The client MAY request additional resources and other information, and MAY request multiple access tokens.
+The RC MAY request additional resources and other information, and MAY request multiple access tokens.

 [[ Editor's note: this borrows heavily from UMA 2's "distributed